Choosing Your Pottery Clay – Best Pottery Clay For Beginners

 The great part about buying clay today is the array of colors you have to choose from.
 These are some colors you may want to consider.

-- White is a nice choice if you want your glaze colors to pop.
-The color tends to turn out more vibrant.
-Clean up is also better because white clay does not stain your clothes or anything else for that matter.
+- White is an excellent choice if you want your glaze colors to pop.
+The color of the clay wet clay is gray or even dark grey and turns out white and vibrant.
+Clean-up is also better because white clay does not stain your clothes or anything else for that matter.

 - Sand/ Buff color is very close to white when it comes to glazes being vibrant because there’s not much of a difference.
-When buff clay is wet it looks pretty dark, once it is bisque it has a nice light buff color that doesn’t interfere with the glaze colors.
+When buff clay is wet it looks pretty dark.
+Once it is bisque fired it has a nice light buff color that doesn’t interfere with the glaze colors.

 - Red is great if you like working with a deep, rich color.
 Red is beautiful with a clear matte, satin, or glossy glaze over it.
 Darker clays will stain your clothes because of the iron content in them.
 Check out What to wear when making pottery.